rsvp/chess/README.md

 * Concentrate on forcing moves.
 * Concentrate on material gains.
 * Confidence is very important, even pretending to be confident.
+* Conform to their tactics until you can act upon a favorable opportunity.
 * Connect your rooks as soon as you can.
 * Control the initial excitement you feel when you see something that looks good.
 * Control your feelings, be as cold as a machine.
 * Controlling more than half of the squares confers a distinct advantage.
+* Courage or cowardice depends on circumstances; strength or weakness on dispositions.
 * Daring ideas, like advancing pawns, may be beaten, but they start a winning game.
 * Decide on candidate moves and look at them each in turn.
 * Deeply study endgames for they rely on technique rather than the imagination.